 Thank You, Kathy Oliver!

-When Kathy Oliver came to Outside In, she wasn’t expecting to stay for 38 years.
+When Kathy Oliver came to Outside In, she wasn’t expecting to become the Executive Director and stay for 38 years.
 Hired as a grant writer in 1980, she became one of just five part-time staff members who were bound together by their passion for social justice.
 The organization’s entire annual budget was just $100,000.
 In the following years, Kathy worked with skill, tenacity, and creativity to lead and grow Outside In, including many ups and downs.